KTH/style/apps/style-web/src/pages/en/styles/spacing.md

 ## Further guidance

 > [!Note]
-> Further guidance for elements placement and layout is coming soon
+> Further guidance for elements placement and layout will come later

 Consult KTH Style group in case you have different spacing/layout needs.